karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - The `src` directory will contain the reusable code for different stages of the pipeline, organized in a package structure.
   - The `README.md` file will provide documentation and usage instructions for the shared library.

-- [ ] Task 3: Extract the logic for the versioning stage
+- [x] Task 3: Extract the logic for the versioning stage
   - In the Jenkins Shared Library repository, create a new file named `VersioningStage.groovy` under the `src/org/example` directory.
   - Move the logic for the versioning stage from the Jenkinsfile to `VersioningStage.groovy`.
   - Modify the code to accept parameters and make it reusable.
   - Example:

     ```groovy
+    #!/usr/bin/env groovy
     package org.example

     def call(String versionIncrement) {
       echo "Incrementing application version with ${versionIncrement}"
       dir('app') {
-        // Prompt the user to select the version increment type
         def versionType = input(
           id: 'versionType',
           message: 'Select the version increment type:',